Multirious/bevy_tween/README.md

   The first crate I discovered and tried to do tweening with in Bevy.
 I like the idea of `Lens` of theirs.
 As I've been experimenting with this, I believe that "lens" is a bit misleading as it sounds like a subset of something.
-So, I've renamed this to `Interpolator` to reflect its behavior.
+So, I've renamed this to `Interpolator` to reflect its behavior in this crate.

 - Godot